-It is a managed service that offers message delivery from publishers to subscribers.
+Amazon SNS is a managed service that offers message delivery from publishers to subscribers.
 Publishers use this service to communicate asynchronously with subscribers by sending messages to a 'topic'.
 A topic is a logical access point and communication channel.
 To receive published messages, users/consumers can subscribe to an SNS topic, using a supported endpoint type.

 This service can fan out alerts to millions of subscribers, and it offers capabilities like,

-It is a monitoring and management service offered by Amazon Web Services that offers actionable insights for your applications and infrastructure resources that reside on AWS cloud, on-premises or hybrid environments.
+AWS CloudWatch is a monitoring and management service offered by Amazon Web Services that offers actionable insights for your applications and infrastructure resources that reside on AWS cloud, on-premises or hybrid environments.
 It lets you track performance and operational data which is in the form of logs and metrics, from a single platform.

-With this service you can monitor your applications, infrastructure, and services and also use data from alarms, logs, and events.
+With this service, you can monitor your applications, infrastructure, and services and also use data from alarms, logs, and events.
 With this data you can take automated actions and reduce mean time to resolution (MTTR).